cfereday/coder-newbie-advice/README.md

 The current information I've collated includes:
 * Meetup groups where you can learn to code for free
 * Free Bootcamps
-* Free online resources for learning to code & tech tests, interviews & cvs
+* Free online resources for learning to code, podcasts, tech tests, interviews & cvs

 ## Contribute